rajibhalder/hello-world/README.md

-Hi i ama Rajib and new to GIT repository
+Hi i am Rajib and new to GIT repository